 It’s a pattern I recognize in the latest revelations about the former Pope Benedict XVI.
 Between 1977 and 1982, he was known as Cardinal Joseph Ratzinger, the Archbishop of Munich and Freising.
 During Ratzinger’s time there, he oversaw the clerics in the archdiocese, including those accused of sexual abuse.
 It took a legal, independent review to shine a light on the culture of cover-up and protection for perpetrators, which Ratzinger failed to address.
 Only two years later, Ratzinger left Munich to go to Rome as chief guardian of the faith, where he was also responsible for dealing with abuse cases for 25 years.

 Only after written evidence which appeared in the legal report published last week, Ratzinger later admitted being at a meeting about an abuser priest when he ran the Munich diocese.
 He blamed an earlier denial on “an error in the editing of his statement.”

 Now his past is catching up with him and the rest of the Catholic Church.
 With the accusations reaching the top of the hierarchy, this is yet another devastating moment for the entire institution.
 How can we trust the institution led by individuals who have protected church leaders and abusers ahead of children?

+The scandals are a lifetime scar for the children that experienced them.
+Sexual abuse has an impact on every aspect of personal and professional life.
 Many victims have psychological problems, some develop addictions.
 You might ask, how does one move on from a sexual assault at the hands of those who teach you about family and community values?
 How do we provide healing when we see the head of church implicated in the misconduct?
 The answers are not straightforward, but they begin with the overhaul of a Catholic Church system that is rotten to the core.

 One could see this latest inquiry as an opportunity for the Catholic Church to unite in this fight, address its problems and become part of the solution.
 Hundreds of millions of children are still cared for and grow up in the Catholic Church, and we have seen how destructive cover-ups can be.